Getting support is real easy, all you need to do whilst logged in with your membership is to navigate over to here:

 Here’s a flowchart to help:

-Tip: Renaming the /plugins/ folder will do a soft deactivation on all plugins, this removes the code for testing and providing you don’t open the admin plugin page they won’t become deactivated in the database.
+Tip: If you’re logged into your site via FTP, renaming the /plugins/ folder in your WordPress install will do a soft deactivation on all plugins, this removes the code for testing and providing you don’t open the admin plugin page they won’t become deactivated in the database.
 You can then create a new /plugins/ folder and either move the plugins across one at a time or in batches whilst continuously testing.